souzamarcelo/capopt/README.md

 + `parameters-capopt.txt` file;
 + `scenario.txt` file.

 The content of `parameters-capopt.txt` is given below.
 Note that the target algorithm is called using `./acotsp`, and always giving the fixed fixed parameters `-r 1 --quiet`.
 The instance, seed and effort limit are identified by the commands `-i`, `--seed`,  `-t`, respectively.
-We are using the running time as effort measure and 20 sec. as effort limit.
+We are using the running time as effort measure and 20 seconds as effort limit.
 We are also using the area-based adaptive capping method, with best-so-far penalty strategy and parameters a<sub>g</sub>= 0.4 and &epsilon; = 0.05.

 #### parameters-capopt.txt
 ```